Dragon8029/100-days-of-code/Attempt4.md

 *Aug 18, 2018*

 Still working on the product landing page project from @freeCodeCamp.
 Got some of my css issues figured out and made some headway on the project.

+---

+##A4D17:
+*Aug 19, 2018*

+Getting closer to finishing up the landing page project from @freeCodeCamp.
+This has been a good refresher on CSS as I hadn't used it for some time as I was focused on trying to learn JavaScript.